sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-cf/remote-service-set-up-mock-cf.md

 3. Save your settings.

 4. Choose **Check Connection**.
-You should get a `200 OK` message.
+You get a `200 OK` message.

     <!-- border; size:540px --> ![Destination Configuration](./destination-configuration.png)

 ### Test the mock server

-1. Paste the application route you have copied in the address bar of the browser.
+1. Paste the application route that you've copied in the address bar of the browser.

 2. Verify that there are a few API endpoints that display data.